-Amongst us was 2 experienced riders and one less experienced rider, whom had pleasure using second gear for the whole trip , The speed was relaxed and offered the rider to also experience the sights and smells as we rode along. – Full face helmet ! no thanks , open faced with a face visor was ideal.
-The guide would always keep checking the group in his mirrors as he lead to ensure as we approached a junction that all were brought back together to head in the correct direction.
+Amongst us was 2 experienced riders and one less experienced rider, who had the pleasure using second gear for the whole trip, The speed was relaxed and offered the rider to also experience the sights and smells as we rode along. – Full face helmet! no thanks, open-faced with a face visor was ideal.
+The guide would always keep checking the group in his mirrors as he leads to ensure as we approached a junction that all were brought back together to head in the correct direction.

 Bikes and equipment